Dasharo/docs/docs/transparent-validation/rte/v1.1.0/flashing-guide.md

 # Flashing guide

-This document describes how to set up external flashing on some devices using RTE.
+This document describes how to set up external flashing for the devices using RTE.

 ## NS5x/7x 12th Generation